MilanTheMan/Bizchats/README.md

 ## 📝 Notes
 - The **mobile app** is currently not deployed and must be run locally.
-- The **web app** is live and publicly accessible via AWS Amplify.
+- The **web app** is live and publicly accessible via AWS.
-- This project was developed as part of a collaborative academic assignment for COMP3059/COMP3078.
+- This project was developed as part of a collaborative academic assignment for COMP3059.